surfiniaburger/medzk-server/README.md

 openssl rand -hex 32
 ```

-Using docker, build the containers
+Using docker, build the containers from the source directory where you find docker-compose.yml file.

 ```bash
 docker-compose build